Is Your Office Safe?

 People are constantly walking in and out of areas in most offices, and that typically means having a door swing open when people are walking through.
 If someone is standing on the other side of the door, this can result in an injury.

 Many offices like to identify the area where the door will swing, so people will be aware that they are in an area where there is a risk.
-The easiest way to do this is to take floor tape (which you can find here) and place it on the area of the floor where the door will open.
+The easiest way to do this is to take floor tape and place it on the area of the floor where the door will open.
 You can either just have an arched piece of tape, or you can create stripes on the floor.
 This type of floor marking tape is easy to apply, and can last for years without an issue.
+If you’re looking for an even simpler solution, consider a door swing floor sign.

 Tip #8 – Keeping the Lights Bright